kivikakk/zxxrtl/README.md

 > [!NOTE]
 > This guide assumes you're driving the build from outside, and use Zig's build
 > system just to build the Zig parts and link the final object.
 This gives you a
-> lot of flexibility, but if you don't need it, you can simplify a lot by
+> lot of flexibility, but if you don't need it, you can simplify by bringing the
-> bringing the CXXRTL object file building into your `build.zig` too.
-Refer to
+> CXXRTL object file building into your `build.zig` too.
+Refer to [zxxrtl's
-> [zxxrtl's `build.zig`] for guidance.
+> `build.zig`] for guidance.

 [zxxrtl's `build.zig`]: https://github.com/kivikakk/zxxrtl/blob/main/build.zig